 Here are some of the most iconic cups of tea that I have so far had.

 That’s an obvious one.
 Sri Lanka, as you very well know, is one of the major distributors of tea around the world.
 Ever since I moved to the island nation, I have been hooked on Sri Lankan tea.
-Until now, only Ceylon tea is allowed into my house.
-It’s my way of supporting local products, but also because I genuinely love it.
+Until now, when it comes to commercially packed tea that I buy from the supermarket, only Ceylon tea is allowed into my house.
+I love it but it’s also my way of supporting local products, but also because I genuinely love it.

 I particularly loved the green and white tea options that used to be offered in those touristic teashops.